lsolesen/optimafootball-com-jekyll/_pages/about.md

 * University Master in Journalism & History from Roskilde University (Denmark)
 * Mini MBA in Management and Leadership from Probana (Beijing University)
 * Author of the book ["Når talent forpligter"](https://www.partner-ads.com/dk/klikbanner.php?partnerid=28187&bannerid=43264&htmlurl=https://www.saxo.com/dk/naar-talent-forpligter_mads-davidsenhelle-hedegaard-heinrasmus-henning_haeftet_9788702192087) (English tittle: "With Great Talent Comes Great Responsibility")
+* Author of the book "How hard can it be"? - about strategies in football
 * Keynote speaker
+* Sporting Director at Al Jazira Club (UAE)

 ## PAST